TankaJahari/cyclistic.charliesun/README.md

 ## Summary of Analysis

- - Casual users, compared to annual members, likely utilized Cyclistic more for recreation and leisure based on their **longer average ride durations, peak usage days (weekends), and ride locations**.
+ - Casual users, compared to annual members, likely utilized Cyclistic more for recreation and leisure based on their **longer average ride durations, peak usage days (weekends), preferred bike type, and ride locations**.

  - Annual members on the other hand, likely utilized Cyclistic more for commuting and as a general means of transportation.
 This observation is based on their **peak usage days and hours (weekdays; 8AM and 5PM), shorter average ride durations, and total volume of rides**.
+Annual members showed a relatively negligible difference in bike type preference

  - However, our data does show some simliarities.
 Aside from the predictable outcome that both user types ride Cyclistic bikes more during the spring and summer months due to Chicago's climate, many casual users are likely also using Cyclistic for at least part of their commutes.
 While casual users did not have a peak hour at 8AM, their *highest usage hour was also at 5PM*.
 This suggests that casual users may be opting to use Cyclistic when their workday is over, and are in less of a rush.